-By bringing our community together to critically discuss the issues of race and racism and the impact these issues have upon the educational system and our broader society, the lecture series seeks to foster cross-racial interaction, acceptance, and understanding throughout the community.
-The series engages and assists our Colgate community in understanding the importance of racial and ethnic diversity in educational curriculum, pedagogy, programs, and policies.
+By bringing the campus community together to critically discuss the issues of race and racism and the impact these issues have upon the educational system and broader society, the lecture series seeks to foster cross-racial interaction, acceptance, and understanding throughout the community.
+The series engages and assists the Colgate community in understanding the importance of racial and ethnic diversity in educational curriculum, pedagogy, programs, and policies.

 Dr. Jarvis Givens from Harvard University

 This talk analyzed the relationship between Dr. Woodson and African American teachers, revealing how these educators modeled what it means to be within, yet against, an oppressive school structure.
 The story reminds us that there were secret things teachers did, beyond the watchful eye of Jim Crow school authorities.
 Thus, how do we contend with the practices African American teachers intentionally kept off the record?
 To this end, the case of Carter G. Woodson raises critical methodological questions about studying the history of African American schooling and the precarious nature of archival sources for thinking about the interiority of black educational life.

 Co-Sponsors: Provost and Dean of the Faculty, Africana and Latin American Studies Program, Department of History, Picker Art Gallery, Sylvia Ellins Fund.